Sliman Mansour Limited Edition

-This exhibition celebrates the art of Sliman Mansour, spanning over half a century and narrating a story of Palestinian resilience and a deep connection to the Palestinian identity and the land.
+This exhibition and ongoing project celebrates the art of Sliman Mansour, spanning over half a century and narrating a story of Palestinian resilience and a deep connection to the Palestinian identity and the land.

 The selected artworks focus on several themes central to Mansour’s art, including Jerusalem, Palestinian women, and the landscape – which can be found abundantly in his works in the form of olive trees, harvest scenes, orange picking, and Palestinian villages.
 The exhibition also includes artworks produced in the past few years that explore the present through the lens of the past, highlighting the Palestinian cause amidst the transformations of modern life and emphasizing the paradoxes between the two time periods.